This website stores cookies on your device. To find out more about the cookies we use, see our Privacy Policy

 Is inventory a current asset

+This guide explores how inventory is categorized.
 Let’s understand why inventory is a current asset, how to calculate it, and the best ways to manage inventory.

 What Is Inventory?

-Inventory on the balance sheet is considered a current asset alongside liabilities and owner’s equity.
 As a business owner, you must aim to predict consumer demand as accurately as possible to prevent having too much or too little inventory.

-Keep reading if you’re interested in learning how to manage your inventory and assess your stock accurately effectively.
+Keep reading if you’re interested in learning how to manage your inventory and assess your stock accurately and effectively.

 Types of Inventory